code-charity/youtube/README.md

 ## ImprovedTube
 ![](/assets/rating.svg) ![](/assets/size.svg)</br>
-[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension, that we built to refine the user's experience on YouTube *(Since 2012 and for 250,000+ people)*.
-The first popular features were simply a larger player + hiding distractions, yet we added many powerful features to Youtube and want to save your time.
+[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension, that we built to refine and sweeten the experience on YouTube and save your time *(Since 2012 and for 250,000+ people)*.
+The first popular features were simply a larger player & hiding distractions, yet we added many powerful features to Youtube .
 And there is so much left to build.

-#### Features
+#### List of Features
 You can learn more about features [here](https://github.com/ImprovedTube/ImprovedTube/wiki/Features).

 ## Contributing